bootsnet/library/js/CODNET.AJAX.md

-# Bootsnet Ajax JS
+# Codnet Ajax JS
-Bootsnet Ajax JS is a pure ajax javascript libary to handle ajax and find out more.
+Codnet Ajax JS is a pure ajax javascript libary to handle ajax and find out more.

 ## Demo usage